ditdotdev/dit/docs/src/index.rst

   .. attention::

     This is pre-release documentation.
-This may or may not be reflective of what's currently available in the published version of Titan.
+This may or may not be reflective of what's currently available in the published version of Datadatdat.

 .. toctree::
    :maxdepth: 2